 Lower Maintenance Costs

 Electric vehicles have a simpler design compared to internal combustion vehicles, with fewer moving parts and no need for liquids or gases.
-This translates to fewer maintenance requirements and lower costs, according to the U.S. Department of Energy.
+According to the U.S. Department of Energy, this translates to fewer maintenance requirements and lower costs.
 The average cost to maintain an electric vehicle is approximately $0.061 per mile, while an internal combustion vehicle costs around $0.101 per mile.
 The difference in cost is due to the reduced need for consumables such as oil or filters.

 Electric motors create no friction and do not produce any exhaust, which means that the only parts that an electric vehicle typically needs replacing are consumables such as tires, windshield wipers, brake pads, cabin air filters, a 12-volt battery, and regular charging.
 Electric vehicles offer significant savings in both time and money, as they require less frequent servicing and maintenance.
 To learn more, read our article, Why Electric Vehicles Cost Less to Maintain.